DebrajGhose/RecRoomPaintball/README.md

 | B    | Eli  | 27    | 25     |
 | B    | Tir  | 40    | 10     |

 Both Tir and Zel have a k/d of 4, but the magnitude of scores suggest that Tir might have had a bigger influence on the game's outcome.
-Thus, I propose using a new metric called *"Impact"*, which attempts to use player scores in Team Battle mode to asses how much they affected a game's outcome (I realize that not all player contributions are successfully captured by the scores alone).
+Thus, I propose using a new metric called *"Impact"*, which attempts to use player scores in Team Battle mode to assess how much they affected a game's outcome (I realize that not all player contributions are successfully captured by the scores alone).

 Let's plot these results.